netbymatt/gulp-awslambda-3/README.md

 ```bash
 $ npm install --save-dev gulp-awslambda-3
 ```

+## Function States
+As of October 2021 the AWS Lambda interface has been updated to require querying the Function State before performing an update of function code.
+See https://docs.aws.amazon.com/lambda/latest/dg/functions-states.html.
+It's common for this routine to make multiple updating calls to AWS Lambda such as: upload then publish.

+As of v1.3.0 this functionality has been added to this module using the following method:
+- An internal function `checkStatus(FunctionName, lambda, count = 10) has been added
+- Before running any Lambda command that would modify the function a call to `checkStatus` is made.
+- Check status will monitor the result of `GetFunctionConfigurationCommand` for `State = 'Active'` and `LastUpdateStatus !== 'InProgress'`.
+- If the state requirements are not met, up to 10 retries at a 1 second interval are tried to allow AWS Lambda to complete it's initialization of the previous update.
+- This function will throw an error if the 10 retires are exhausted or if the Lambda function returns an error state.
+- This function will log `'Waiting for update to complete "${FunctionName}"'` to the console each time a retry situation is encountered.

 ## Enhancements
 This project is forked from [gulp-awslambda](https://github.com/willyg302/gulp-awslambda) which has not been updated since 2017.
 The following enhancements were made: